Information about hiking at Manitoga

 Osborn Loop & AT connecting trail at Lost Pond .12 miles

-This moderate hike will feature 4 signature "view spots" and will be led by Manitoga Landscape Site Educator Kate Brittenham.
+This moderate hike features four signature "view spots" and is led by Manitoga Landscape Site Educator.
 Russel Wright called these framed views 'osios' from native Algonquin and intended them as dramatic moments within the landscape.
-You will visit Boulder Osio, Mossy Overlook, Lost Pond Osio and Chestnut Oak Osio with framed views of the Bear Mountain Bridge, West Point, Storm King Mountain and the Hudson River north to Newburgh-Beacon Bridge.
-Space is limited, Reserve on line at BrownPaperTickets.com.
+Visit Boulder Osio, Mossy Overlook, Lost Pond Osio and Chestnut Oak Osio with stunning views of the Bear Mountain Bridge, West Point, Storm King Mountain, and the Hudson River north to Newburgh-Beacon Bridge.
+Space is limited.
+Reserve online at BrownPaperTickets.

 The 1.25 mile hike to Manitoga's highest point and return is moderate to intermediate with some steep terrain.
 Please wear appropriate walking shoes, dress for weather and carry water.